vanderbi/content-x/templates/resources/creating-metadata-for-publication.md

 ezEML can be used as a "wizard" leading the user through EML document creation step by step, or it can be used in a more user-directed fashion.
 Among other things, it supports checking the EML for correctness and completeness, importing EML content from other ezEML documents, uploading data tables and inferring most of their characteristics, and downloading the finished EML document as an EML XML file.

 There are a variety of options to help new users learn ezEML.
-Along with the ezEML [About](https://ezeml.edirepository.org/eml/about) section, an extensive [User Guide](https://ezeml.edirepository.org/eml/user_guide), and a comprehensive [ezEML Overview](https://studio.youtube.com/video/LVRoFmTwvtU/edit) Video, the [ezEML playlist](https://www.youtube.com/playlist?list=PLi1PZkcSXdAKTtpgyHnd8GjtL6kRMMGFR) on the EDI YouTube Channel contains short video demonstrations to help familiarize with specific topics and features in ezEML.
+Along with the ezEML [About](https://ezeml.edirepository.org/eml/about) section, an extensive [User Guide](https://ezeml.edirepository.org/eml/user_guide), and a comprehensive [ezEML Overview video](https://studio.youtube.com/video/LVRoFmTwvtU/edit).
+The [ezEML playlist](https://www.youtube.com/playlist?list=PLi1PZkcSXdAKTtpgyHnd8GjtL6kRMMGFR) on the EDI YouTube Channel contains short video demonstrations to help familiarize with specific topics and features in ezEML.

 ### EMLassemblyline

-[EMLassemblyline](https://ediorg.github.io/EMLassemblyline/) (EAL)is an R package that is designed as a toolkit for building EML metadata workflows.
+[EMLassemblyline](https://ediorg.github.io/EMLassemblyline/) (EAL) is an R package that is designed as a toolkit for building EML metadata workflows.
 While it is optimized for automating recurring publications, it also works well for creating a single EML metadata file.

-The basic use case for EAL, ​​creating and maintaining EML for a dataset, consists of five steps:
+The basic use case for EAL, creating and maintaining EML for a dataset, consists of five steps:

 1. [Organize data package](https://ediorg.github.io/EMLassemblyline/articles/organize_data_package.html) contents into a directory structure readable by EAL and according to user preferences.
 2. [Template metadata](https://ediorg.github.io/EMLassemblyline/articles/create_tmplts.html) using functions to automatically extract info from the data.